xzeng17/ChatTextParticipation/README.md

 $ python3 main.py init

 Roster is downloaded from Lon-capa, under People->Users.
-Users' First name, Last name, netID, UID and email are extracted.  <br>
+Users' name, domain, netID, UID and email are extracted.  <br>

 Each line represent one student. <br>
 Sample format: "1		abc123	uiuc	123456789	a, bc	abc@illinois.edu"   <br>

+# Update Roster

+Replace the roster.txt file in assets folder <br>
+repeat init step as in Roster so that you can get a new init.csv file <br>
+Then execute update cmd <br>
+$ python3 main.py update    <br>
+Both concept_question_grades_XX20XX.csv and chat_grades_XXX20XX.csv will be updated base on the new roster. <br>

 # Concept question